dusaurabh/ML/README.md

-#ML
-#It is a Machine Learning based Neural Network Model to predict whether the bank customers will leave the bank or not
-#Remember the dataset used in this is not a real dataset of any bank
-#This model has an accuracy of approximately 85% for correct predictions
+#It is a Machine Learning based Neural Network Model to predict whether the bank customers will leave the bank or not.Remember the dataset used in this is not a real dataset of any bank.This model has an accuracy of approximately 85% for correct predictions.The training accuracy and test accuracy may differ.You can put your own values to get a predictions.